Fort Strong: Post World War II

 In 1945-46 German rocket scientist Wernher von Braun and six others were secretly housed at the Army Intelligence Service post at Fort Strong.

 In 1946 Fort Strong's remaining guns were scrapped.
 A radar site for the 90 mm antiaircraft gun system (Site B-35) was at the site 1952-1958.
 Fort Strong was a Nike missile launch site (B-37L) in the 1950s, with the control site in Squantum.
 The Radar Section, 15th Antiaircraft Artillery Group, was there from January 1958 to June 1961.

 The property to the south of the fort was at one time the Long Island State Hospital, and is now operated by the Boston Public Health Commission.

 In 2014 the bridge to Long Island was demolished due to safety concerns and all activities there ceased.
 In 2016 an organic farm was restarted on the island by a local fast food chain.

+In popular culture

+Fort Strong makes in appearance in Fallout 4 (2015); specifically, a mission is given to the player character by the Brotherhood of Steel to clear Fort Strong.